 Senior clinical lecturer

-She specialises in researching hard to treat breast cancers, and as a CRUK-funded Clinician Scientist, she has established an independent research group focused on understanding the immune landscape of chemotherapy resistant breast cancers.
+As a CRUK-funded clinician scientist, she has established an independent research group focused on understanding the immune landscape of chemotherapy resistant breast cancers.

 The goal of Sheeba's research group is to find effective immunotherapy treatments for patients.